Top 10 Best Cartoon Network Shows

 Looney Tunes are the greatest cartoons on the planet.
 They are way above anything else on this list.
 With classic characters - admit it, you can name most of them - the characters are the best cartoon characters in the world.

-15 Samurai Jack Samurai Jack is an American action-adventure chanbara animated series created by Genndy Tartakovsky for Cartoon Network.
-The series premiered on August 10, 2001, with a TV movie called The Premiere Movie, before ending in its fourth season on September 25, 2004, without concluding the story.
-A revival was produced twelve years later, giving the fifth and final season that concludes the series, which... read more
+Samurai Jack is an American action-adventure chanbara animated series created by Genndy Tartakovsky for Cartoon Network.
+The series premiered on August 10, 2001, with a television movie titled The Premiere Movie, and it originally concluded with its fourth season on September 25, 2004, without completing... read more

 Have any of you ever played the game Punch Time Explosion XL?
 Well, Chowder's in it, and he's most like Kirby from Super Smash Bros.
 In fact, the game is an exact replica of Super Smash Bros, but with different everything.
 I love this show more than any other show on this planet.
 Thank you, Cartoon Network, thank you.